Our Mission

 This session will be a broad introduction to writing a manuscript for submission to a peer-reviewed journal.
 It will cover selecting a journal, types of articles, and locating appropriate reporting standards.
 Attendees wishing to take the next step and begin writing a manuscript for submission to a scholarly journal will be encouraged to take the most appropriate course in the Good Reporting Practices (GRPs) series for more in-depth coverage.

-How to write a publishable article using CONSORT – Online
+How to Write a Publishable Article Using CONSORT – Online

 This session is designed to teach attendees how to write a research article suitable for publication in a peer-reviewed journal.
 It is particularly suited to those with clinical trial results to report, who are inexperienced at composing articles for publication.
 We will focus on using the CONSORT reporting standard as a blueprint to make writing the manuscript a clear-cut and attainable task.
 In addition, attendees can sign up to be part of a peer-writing group if they choose.